Probate Q&A Series

 Steps to Transfer Inherited Property by Quitclaim Deed

-1. Obtain Letters Testamentary or Letters of Administration from the clerk of superior court (§ 28A-3-1).
+1. Obtain Letters Testamentary or Letters of Administration from the clerk of superior court (§ 28A-3-1), if estate administration is required.

-2. Prepare a deed in the form of a quitclaim, naming the personal representative as grantor and the beneficiary as grantee.
+2. Prepare a deed in the form of a quitclaim, naming the personal representative as grantor and the beneficiary as grantee, if a fiduciary deed is needed.

-4. Record the deed in the county where the property lies.
+4. Record the deed in the county where the property lies, if a deed is used.

 Key Takeaways

-• Inheritance passes at death through probate; gifts occur during life.
+• Inheritance passes at death; gifts occur during life.

 • Quitclaim deeds transfer only the grantor’s interest without warranty.